 Encouraging people to return to work post-pandemic can be a delicate balancing act for HR Directors.
 There have been numerous headlines recently about global tech companies like Apple, Google, and Facebook pushing for more office working.
 So are we now seeing a large scale migration back to the workplace, led by the big tech brands?
 And, if so, how should businesses and people managers strike the balance to manage the transition smoothly?
 Co-founder Cathy gives a LACE perspective on these questions.

-The big return?
+The big return to work?

 Much is made of the innovative people practices of US technology giants like Google.
 They were one of the first to encourage people to work from home during the pandemic.
 When we hear they are asking workers to come back with a requirement to formally apply to work from home, and salaries being adjusted depending on place of work, it’s not an unreasonable jump to conclude the big return is underway.
 On a personal level, I haven’t seen the transport in London this busy since pre-pandemic levels, so it certainly feels like a significant shift is happening.